 - Barrett DeBusk sculpture on Avenue H between 15th & 16th

 - Mother, Father, Daughter statue at the SW corner of Haggard Park by David Hickman

 - Iron horse at the Downtown Plano DART station by Tom Askman

 2. Haggard Park

 Bring something with wheels and let the kids burn some energy racing around Haggard Park.
 The park is shaded by large trees with concrete pathways perfect for scooter, bike, and roller blading adventures.
 Kids will enjoy seeing a train car, multiple art pieces (see #1 on this list), a pond and a pavilion, plus there are 2 play areas.
-Sadly, the Interurban Railway Museum is currently closed due to virus, but when it opens back up it offers free admission for your little train lovers.
+Don’t miss the Interurban Railway Museum!
+It’s open 10-4pm Tuesday-Saturday and has free admission. but when it opens back up it offers free admission for your little train lovers.

 There are 60+ parks in Plano, TX including the one I mentioned above in Downtown Plano.
 The 3 parks and preserves listed below are on the top of my list for family fun.